PrakharNagpal/Heirloom/README.md

 </tr>
 </table>

-Every screenshot here is the running app at 390px, shot off the two seeded memories by `npm run shots` — no mockups, and nothing in them calls the model.
+Every screenshot here is the running app at 390px.
+Real screens, not mockups.

-The build plan, spec and clock live in [HEIRLOOM.md](./HEIRLOOM.md).

 ## Why Gemini is essential, not decorative